linz/topo-workflows/workflows/imagery/README.md

 ## Workflow Outputs

-### Non Visual QA
+### Non-Visual QA

-If non visual QA fails the logs explain the failure, for example:
+If non-visual QA fails the logs explain the failure, for example:

 ```json
 {